jwiggi18/HistoryOfEarth/README.md

 To update maps or tree, look at the Cache functions, then commit and push the changes (which are stored in the data directory)

-To run the site, `HistoryOfEarth::runSite()`

-The other approach is to go to docs, do `Rscript -e "rmarkdown::render('index.Rmd')"; sed -i.bak 's/index.utf8/History Of Earth/g' index.html; rm index.html.bak; git commit -m"updating site" -a; git push`.
+The other approach is to go to docs, do
+`Rscript -e "rmarkdown::render('historyofearth.Rmd')"; sed -i.bak 's/historyofearth.utf8/History Of Earth/g' historyofearth.html; rm historyofearth.html.bak; git commit -m"updating site" -a; git push`

+.
 The sed command is to fix an issue with the page title not rendering properly.

 To see the website in action, go to https://jwiggi18.github.io/HistoryOfEarth/